15 Dog Travel Must-Haves and Tips for Stress-Free Traveling

 Any dog lover knows that a vacation is just not the same if your dogs can't join in on the fun!
-For this reason, we are huge fans of bringing the dogs along whenever possible.
+We are huge fans of bringing the dogs along whenever possible.
 Although it requires a bit of extra preparation, after many years and dozens of road trips, we like to think that we have become quite proficient at it!

 Naturally, you will be bringing dog food along on your road trip.
-We recommend packing it in a lid locking container as opposed to keeping it in the standard food bag to prevent accidental spills or tears.
-Depending on where you will be staying these are also great for containing smells and not attracting unwanted animals!
+We recommend packing it in a lid-locking container instead of keeping it in the standard food bag to prevent accidental spills or tears.
+Depending on where you will be staying, these are also great for containing smells and not attracting unwanted animals!

 2. Measuring Cup

 Just because you may be lax with the calorie counting on vacation doesn't mean that you should do the same for your pets!
 Consistency is key to maintaining a healthy weight, and it is very important to measure your dog's meals.
 We use a collapsible measuring cup to save space!